robertewhite/ebv-transcriptomics-tools/README.md

 - `updated_filtered_alignment.sam`: Path to your W0 corrected SAM file.
 - `significance_window`: Determines window size (±n bp) for grouping read ends to define a significant 5′ or 3′ end, e.g. value of 2 defines a 5bp window (position n±2).
 This is the first window applied.
 - `mininum_significant_read_count`: Your minimum number of reads within your significance window required to define a significant 5' or 3' end, e.g., 5.
-- `noise_window`: Your window size in bp for capturing unassigned read ends near significant 5' or 3' ends to assign them to said significant ends, e.g., 20.
+- `noise_window`: The distance in bp from the defined start size that determins the window for capturing unassigned read ends near significant 5' or 3' ends to assign them to said significant ends.
+We used ±20.
 This is done without unclipping clipped bases of unassigned reads.
 This is the second window applied.
-- `clip_window`: Your window size in bp for capturing unassigned read ends near significant 5' or 3' ends to assign them to said significant ends, e.g., 20.
-This is done with unclipping clipped bases of unassigned reads.
+- `clip_window`: A second "noise window" (with equivalent functionality) applied after the the unclipping of soft-clipped bases of previously unassigned reads.
+We used ±20.
 This is the third and final window applied.

 Output (not shown):
 - `full_length_transcripts.sam`: SAM file containing the reads assigned to have both significant 5' and 3' ends.
 These reads are considered full-length transcripts.